Prime Healthcare: 2010s

 In 2010 Prime Healthcare came under investigation by the US Department of Health and Human Services and the California Department of Justice about a reported spike in sepsis.
 The investigation centered around whether the spike in sepsis represented a large public health issue or multimillion-dollar Medicare fraud.
-Six Prime hospitals ranked in the 99th percentile of U.S. hospitals for sepsis and five were in the 95th percentile.
+Six Prime hospitals ranked in the 99th percentile of US hospitals for sepsis and five were in the 95th percentile.
 In 2011 Prime Healthcare Service had high rates of kwashiorkor among its elderly patients.
 At Shasta Regional Medical Center, Prime reported 16.1% of its Medicare patients suffered from kwashiorkor, but California's average for Medicare patients was 0.2%.
 In 2011 California Watch reported that Prime Healthcare had a practice of transferring high numbers of patients from its emergency department to its hospital beds, specifically with patients on Medicare.
 Some families described being trapped by doctors at Prime facilities and were unable to see their own doctor at another facility.
 Former Prime employees have described an orchestrated campaign of admitting Medicare and Kaiser patients, moving them from the emergency department to a hospital bed, in the interest of changing the fortune of a money-losing hospital.
 In September 2011, California Attorney General Kamala Harris rejected the approval of the sale of the Victor Valley Global Medical Center in Victorville, California, and stated that the sale would not be in the public interest.

 In 2012, two executives at Prime Healthcare Services disclosed a patient's chart to multiple media outlets without the patient's written consent.
 The release was in response to a California Watch article on Prime Healthcare Services billing practices at Shasta Regional Medical Center, which included claims by Darlene Courtois about her treatment by Shasta.
 Randall Hempling, the hospital CEO, and Marcia McCampbell, its chief medical officer, showed up at the offices of the Redding Record Searchlight and successfully convinced the paper's editor not to publish an article, echoing the California Watch claims by reference to Courtois' actual medical records.

 In May 2016 the US Department of Justice joined a qui tam case against Prime Healthcare and its chief executive concerning Medicare fraud.
 The case was settled in August 2018 for $65 million, resolving the "allegations that 14 Prime hospitals in California knowingly submitted false claims to Medicare by admitting patients who required only less costly, outpatient care and by billing for more expensive patient diagnoses than the patients had (a practice known as "up-coding")".
 An additional case was settled in February 2019 for $1.25 million for similar allegations regarding two Prime hospitals in Pennsylvania.